1Magrath1/Practica/README.md

 # Practica
 for two users
-Hello Magrath to you cum?
+Hello Magrath do you cum?